Salesforce (CRM) Investment Thesis

 Downgrade Conditions

-- Agentforce ARR deceleration below 50% YoY growth — undermines AI thesis
+- Agentforce ARR deceleration below 80% YoY growth, undermining AI monetization story

-- Operating margin contraction below 32% — cost discipline breakdown
+- Non-GAAP operating margin contraction below 33%, indicating cost discipline breakdown

-- Major customer losses to ServiceNow or Microsoft — competitive erosion
+- Major customer losses to ServiceNow or Microsoft, confirming competitive erosion

 Aggressive Growth